 The TECNIS® Symfony intraocular lens implant is a next generation IOL offering an extended range of vision and improved visual acuity.
 Unlike traditional multifocal lenses, TECNIS® Symfony delivers vision that transitions smoothly between focal points at near, intermediate, and far distances.
 There are no visual “drop offs” amid distances, which creates clear, continuous vision.
 TECNIS® Symfony also reduces incidents of visual aberrations, such as glare and halos, which occur more often in multifocal IOLs than monofocal IOLs.
 Many of the patients who receive the TECNIS® Symfony IOL during cataract surgery report either reduced reliance or complete independence from glasses to see clearly.

 - The Procedure: IOLs are implanted during cataract surgery on an outpatient basis.
 During cataract surgery, a small incision will be made in the eye through which the natural lens is removed and the new IOL is inserted.
 Following implantation, the natural pressure in the eye will cause the incision to seal without the need for stitches.

-- Who will perform the procedure?: Our board-certified Ophthalmologist, Dr. Michael Sumsion, performs all eye surgeries at Riverside EyeCare Professionals.
+- Who will perform the procedure?: Our experienced cataract surgeon and board-certified Ophthalmologist, Dr. Michael Sumsion, performs all eye surgeries at Riverside EyeCare Professionals.

 - What about recovery?: You will be able to return home the day of your operation.
 Recovery times vary per individual, but you can generally expect to return to your normal routine within a couple days of your surgery.
 Additionally, Dr. Sumsion will provide protective eyewear and prescribe prescription eye drops for you to use following your surgery in order to aid your healing process.